 Frequency: Annually beginning at age 40, age 35 if family history of breast cancer

 A quick and easy exam that uses x-ray technology to identify any abnormal areas or disease.
 Finding breast cancer as early as possible is important to increased treatment options and success rates.
 The five-year survival rate for breast cancer is 100 percent when the cancer is detected between Stage 0 and Stage 1.

-Saturday appointments on May 11, 2019 are available at the five hospitals only.
+Saturday appointments in October are available at the following hospital locations.

 - Guthrie Cortland Medical Center

 - Guthrie Towanda Memorial Hospital

 - Guthrie Troy Community Hospital

 Frequency: Starting at age 50, men should talk to a doctor about the pros and cons of testing so they can decide if testing is the right choice for them.

 The prostate-specific antigen (PSA) test includes a rectal exam and administration of the test means early diagnosis.
 About one man in seven will be diagnosed with prostate cancer during his lifetime.